Xornortech/pdf-content/README.md

-# Client PDF Creation
+# PDF Content

 ## Overview
-The `client-pdfcreation` project is designed to generate PDFs for clients using TypeScript.
+The `pdf-content` project is designed to generate PDFs for clients using TypeScript.
 It includes utilities for processing and creating PDF documents efficiently.

 ## Table of Contents
 - [Installation](#installation)